Do blue light glasses work to protect your eyes from digital screens?

 Wear Light Sensitivity Glasses

-If your digital eye strain is due to photophobia, light sensitivity glasses are a much better choice than blue light blocking glasses.
+If you're sensitive to light, Avulux lenses are a much better choice than blue light blocking glasses.
 On that note, here’s an amusing but true story.

 We recently heard from a customer asking about returning a pair of our glasses.
 She had ordered her daughter a pair late last year, which she wears all the time for her remote computer job.
 The glasses were so helpful that they ordered a spare pair a few months later.

 After wearing the “second pair” of glasses several times, the daughter reported that they didn’t have any effect.
 Thinking they might be defective, her mom asked about a return.
-Later, however, she came back to report that the ineffective pair her daughter had tried were actually NOT Axon Optics glasses, but a pair of blue light blocking glasses they’d purchased before buying anything from Axon.
+Later, however, she came back to report that the ineffective pair her daughter had tried were actually NOT Axon Optics glasses with Avulux lenses, but a pair of blue light blocking glasses they’d purchased before buying anything from Axon.

 Take a Break, Would Ya?